openstack/openstack-manuals/doc/config-reference/source/tables/nova-hyperv.rst

        * This option is meaningful when the mounted_disk_query_retry_count is greater than 1.

        * The retry loop runs with mounted_disk_query_retry_count and mounted_disk_query_retry_interval configuration options.
-   * - ``power_state_check_timeframe`` = ``60``
-     - (Integer) Power state check timeframe

-       The timeframe to be checked for instance power state changes.
-This option is used to fetch the state of the instance from Hyper-V through the WMI interface, within the specified timeframe.

-       Possible values:

-       * Timeframe in seconds (Default: 60).
-   * - ``power_state_event_polling_interval`` = ``2``
-     - (Integer) Power state event polling interval

-       Instance power state change event polling frequency.
-Sets the listener interval for power state events to the given value.
-This option enhances the internal lifecycle notifications of instances that reboot themselves.
-It is unlikely that an operator has to change this value.

-       Possible values:

-       * Time in seconds (Default: 2).
-   * - ``qemu_img_cmd`` = ``qemu-img.exe``
-     - (String) qemu-img command

-       qemu-img is required for some of the image related operations like converting between different image types.
-You can get it from here: (http://qemu.weilnetz.de/) or you can install the Cloudbase OpenStack Hyper-V Compute Driver (https://cloudbase.it/openstack-hyperv-driver/) which automatically sets the proper path for this config option.
-You can either give the full path of qemu-img.exe or set its path in the PATH environment variable and leave this option to the default value.

-       Possible values:

-       * Name of the qemu-img executable, in case it is in the same directory as the nova-compute service or its path is in the PATH environment variable (Default).

-       * Path of qemu-img command (DRIVELETTER:\PATH\TO\QEMU-IMG\COMMAND).

-       Related options:

-       * If the config_drive_cdrom option is False, qemu-img will be used to convert the ISO to a VHD, otherwise the configuration drive will remain an ISO.
-To use configuration drive with Hyper-V, you must set the mkisofs_cmd value to the full path to an mkisofs.exe installation.
-   * - ``vswitch_name`` = ``None``
-     - (String) External virtual switch name

-       The Hyper-V Virtual Switch is a software-based layer-2 Ethernet network switch that is available with the installation of the Hyper-V server role.
-The switch includes programmatically managed and extensible capabilities to connect virtual machines to both virtual networks and the physical network.
-In addition, Hyper-V Virtual Switch provides policy enforcement for security, isolation, and service levels.
-The vSwitch represented by this config option must be an external one (not internal or private).

-       Possible values:

-       * If not provided, the first of a list of available vswitches is used.
-This list is queried using WQL.

-       * Virtual switch name.
-   * - ``wait_soft_reboot_seconds`` = ``60``
-     - (Integer) Wait soft reboot seconds

-       Number of seconds to wait for instance to shut down after soft reboot request is made.
-We fall back to hard reboot if instance does not shutdown within this window.

-       Possible values:

-       * Time in seconds (Default: 60).